Skip to main content

 $36 Billion+ in CHIPS for America Funding Announced

-President Biden signed the bipartisan CHIPS and Science Act into law on August 9, 2022 – creating a $52 billion investment to revitalize America’s domestic semiconductor industry and strengthen the country’s economic and national security.
+The bipartisan CHIPS and Science Act was signed into law on August 9, 2022 – creating a $52 billion investment to revitalize America’s domestic semiconductor industry and strengthen the country’s economic and national security.
 CHIPS for America within the U.S. Department of Commerce is responsible for administering $50 billion of the investments in semiconductor incentives and funding for research and development programs.
-The activities on this page continue the implementation phase of this key part of President Biden’s Investing in America agenda to bring manufacturing jobs back to the United States, strengthen global supply chains, and secure America’s technology leadership in the 21st century.
+The activities on this page continue the implementation phase of this bipartisan program to bring manufacturing jobs back to the United States, strengthen global supply chains, and secure America’s technology leadership in the 21st century.

 Chips for America Awards